 You should use an oil varnish for oil paintings.
 Most older lines of acrylic varnishes are not designed for oil paintings and tend to ruin them when used.
 While modern acrylic varnishes are available for oils, it might make it harder to identify the cause of damage after varnishing.

-Some damages in a painting may be incorrectly associatedOpens in a new tab. with the varnish used.
+Some damages in a painting may be incorrectly associated with the varnish used.
 Thus, using a varnish that purposely matches the type of paint will help narrow down the possible causes.
 This includes incorrect application of the varnish or improper preparation before painting instead of automatically attributing it to the type of varnish.

 What Are the Different Types of Varnish?